 The Swimming Pools Compliance Officer will check your proposal (a pre-issue site visit may occur at this stage).
 When your building consent is approved, you may proceed with the installation of your pool, and then the Swimming Pools Compliance Officer will inspect the site to ensure the pool fencing complies with the Fencing of Swimming Pools Act.
 A fully complying, permanent or temporary fence must be in place prior to the pool being filled.

 The inspector will let you know what you need to do to make the fence comply.
 Until it does comply, the pool must be drained immediately or a fully complying temporary fence erected.

 The fencing requirements are set out in the first schedule of the Fencing of Swimming Pools Act and overlap with F4 Safety from falling (Building Code Clause).
-These are soon expected to be superseded by NZS 8500:2006 Safety Barriers and Fences Around Swimming Pools and Hot Tubs.

 The Fencing of Swimming Pools Act requires councils to carry out regular inspections of swimming pools in their district to ensure pools continue to comply with the requirements of the Act.
 We have adopted a three yearly inspection cycle as recommended by NZS:8500 Safety Barriers and Fences Around Swimming pools and Hot Tubs.
 The charge for this has been set at $130 per inspection and is charged proportionally via the property rates account, however re-inspections for non-complying pools and their fences/barriers incur a fee of $92.